 The finishes on engineered floors are so durable these days.
 I can roll my dress form right over them without worrying about scratches.

 It was so exciting to finally load in the furniture and make the rooms functional.
 This is the view from my sewing room looking into the craft studio.
+(See the making of a craft studio IV – The Final Reveal).

-The finished mancave:
+The finished DIY mancave:

-And finally, the laundry room:
+And finally, the laundry room makeover:

 Pinning is always welcome and appreciated!